railroadmedia/ecommerce/README.md

 Delete a payment method and return a JsonResponse.

+If the users have not the 'delete.payment.method' ability, can delete only the payment method they own.

 Throw  - NotFoundException if the payment method not exist

 #### Request Example